 Photo: © Paul Orenstein

-Jay Ingram has been the host of Discovery Channel Canada’s Daily Planet since it began in 1995.
-At the time, it was the only hour-long, prime-time daily science show in the world.
+Jay Ingram was host of Discovery Channel Canada’s Daily Planet from 1995 to 2011.
+When it premiered in 1995, it was the only hour-long, prime-time daily science show in the world.
 Prior to joining Discovery, Jay hosted CBC Radio’s national science show, Quirks and Quarks, from 1979 to 1992.
-During that time he won two ACTRA awards, one for best host, and several Canadian Science Writers’ awards.
-He wrote and hosted two CBC Radio documentary series and short radio and television science stories for a variety of programs.
-He was contributing editor to Owl magazine for ten years, and wrote a weekly science column in the Toronto Starfor twelve.
-Jay has also written eleven bestselling books, including The Daily Planet Book of Cool Ideas.
+He was contributing editor to Owl magazine, and also wrote a weekly science column in the Toronto Star.
+Jay has also written 11 bestselling books, including The Daily Planet Book of Cool Ideas and Talk, Talk, Talk.

-In 2009, Jay was made a member of the Order of Canada for his contributions towards making complex science accessible to the public—and for his leadership of future generations of science journalists.
+In 2009, Ingram was made a member of the Order of Canada for his contributions toward making complex science accessible to the public—and for his leadership of future generations of science journalists.
 He has received the Sandford Fleming Medal from the Royal Canadian Institute for his efforts to popularize science, the Royal Society’s McNeil Medal for the Public Awareness of Science, and the Michael Smith Award from the Natural Sciences and Engineering Research Council.
-He is a Distinguished Alumnus of the University of Alberta and has received five honorary doctorates.
+He is a distinguished alumnus of the University of Alberta and has received five honorary doctorates.

 Visit other sites in the Penguin Random House Network

 Start earning points for buying books!
 Just for joining you’ll get personalized recommendations on your dashboard daily and features only for members.